Published on 06 October 2022

 • Usually, do you eat or drink anything before bed?

-• Does your Anxiety appear before going to bed?
+• Does your anxiety appear before going to bed?

 • Do you wake up at night?
 How often?